 Total time: 30 minutes + 30 minutes of chilling time

-The secret to this richly flavored tart: roasted grape and honey!
+The secret to this richly flavored dessert with Mascarpone cheese: roasted grape and honey!
 Roasting these plumb fruits really enhances their flavors.
-The grapes will caramelize graciously in the oven and release a sticky, sweet juice.
+The grapes will be caramelized graciously in the oven and release a sticky, sweet juice.

-What’s better?
 When combined with honey, this juice becomes a delicious syrup that goes perfectly well on the tart.
-With each bite, you’ll get a little bit of everything: crunchy crust, creamy bed of Mascarpone cream, and juicy roasted grapes.
+With each bite, you’ll get a little bit of everything: crunchy crust, creamy bed of Mascarpone cream cheese, and juicy roasted grapes.
 What not to love?

 3. Grape Salad